alexrosenkranz/vue-lp/README.md

 - Today's class is all about getting the students to understand that while how they've been building their applications to this point isn't wrong (we obviously made it this far without frontend frameworks), more data-rich applications are beginning to require a more organized and performant way of managing their frontend code.
 - This will involve giving a very brief overview of a developer's relationship with the DOM and how asking the browser to be so heavily involved in managing our data can slow things up overtime in both performance and development time in general.
-- Let the class know that today we will be introducing the concept of how Vue works with it's special `v-` syntax and how we can build HTML templates that are managed by utilizing a special constructor in the JavaScript code.
+- Let the class know that today we will be introducing the concept of how Vue works with its special `v-` syntax and how we can build HTML templates that are managed by utilizing a special constructor in the JavaScript code.
-- Also let them know this won't be the main way they end up building out Vue applications and we'll get to that in the next class, but it's important to see how simple it can be to integrate it's code into an already existing application so they aren't as intimidated by the unfamiliarity of it.
+- Also let them know this won't be the main way they end up building out Vue applications and we'll get to that in the next class, but it's important to see how simple it can be to integrate its code into an already existing application so they aren't as intimidated by the unfamiliarity of it.
 - Next class will be about starting from scratch using the CLI, but today will be more about syntax than application structure.

 ## [Vue Demo Slideshow](https://docs.google.com/presentation/d/17TIetDda1SFeQFZ71xoaWL-otdjTvuQljKX4ZaFKuIg/edit?usp=sharing)